 As you’ll read more about in the section on mythology below, in many cultures the rabbit or hare is closely associated with the moon, especially the new moon.

-When people from a number of different ancient cultures gazed at the full moon, they saw in the shadows of moon’s craters a shape that looked like a rabbit.
+When people from ancient cultures gazed at the full moon, they saw in the shadows of the moon’s craters a shape that looked like a rabbit.
 In addition, they associated the moon’s 28 day cycle with women’s fertility as they saw the rabbit as a symbol of fertility.